 Office of the State Public Defender

-Procedures for Public Access to Administrative Records pursuant to Chief Justice Directive 15-01
+Policies and Procedures for Public Access to Administrative Records

-The following procedures apply to all public requests for access to administrative records of the Office of the State Public Defender (OSPD).
-This information is provided as general information regarding the process and fees related to a request for information made pursuant to Public Access to Records and Information Rule as described in CJD 15-01.
+The following policies and procedures apply to all public requests for access to administrative records of the Office of the State Public Defender (OSPD).
+This information is provided as general information regarding the process and fees related to a request for information made pursuant to the Public Access to Information and Records Rule (hereinafter referenced as P.A.I.R.R.).

-To assist in making the process as efficient and cost-effective as possible, any member of the public requesting to inspect administrative records should be aware of the following:
+To assist in making the process as efficient and cost-effective as possible, any member of the public requesting administrative records should be aware of the following:

-- In order to inspect administrative records pursuant to Chief Justice Directive 15-01, the requesting party must complete the Request to Inspect Public Records Form and submit via electronic mail to : firstname.lastname@example.org or via United States Mail to:
+In order to inspect administrative records pursuant to P.A.I.R.R., the requesting party must complete the Request to Inspect Public Records Form and submit the form via electronic mail to : email@example.com or via United States Mail to: